panzerdp/dmitripavlutin.com/posts/135-dynamic-import/index.md

 execBigModule(true);
 ```

-For small modules (like `namedConcat.js` or `defaultConcat.js` from the previous example), that have a few dozens of lines of code, the dynamic import doesn't worth the hassle.
+For small modules (like `namedConcat.js` or `defaultConcat.js` from the previous example), that have a few lines of code, the dynamic import doesn't worth the hassle.

 ## 4. Conclusion